jhuckaby/pixl-server-storage/docs/Transactions.md

 },
 ```

 So now our transaction contains two mutations (operations).
-One record written (has associated temp file), and one record deleted (no temp file).
+One record written in memory, and one record deleted in memory.
 Still, outside the transaction nothing has happened.
 The `test1/deleteme` record still exists.

-It is important to note that while some transaction metadata is kept in RAM, all the actual data is written to disk, as is the rollback log, and none of the metadata in RAM is required for recovery.
-If you attempt a transaction containing hundreds of thousands of records, sure, it may cause a slowdown and memory bloat, but this database just isn't meant to scale that high.
+It is important to note that active transaction writes are kept in RAM until commit time.
+If you plan to issue large transactions, make sure your Node.js process has enough memory allocated to hold all pending writes until commit.
+The rollback log is still written to disk during commit, and none of the in-memory transaction metadata is required for crash recovery once the rollback log exists.

 Now let's see what happens if we fetch our `test1/record1` key, still inside the transaction and using the `trans` object...